 Joseph Fartoukh, percussion

-Talila’s voice, the notes of her musicians allow to hear current events, the presence of Yiddish and to feel the bursts of laughter and wounds.
+Talila’s voice and the notes of her musicians make it possible to hear current events, the presence of Yiddish, and to feel its laughter and wounds.

 Projections

-by Viktor Chklovski and Abram Room (documentary, 1926, with the collaboration of Vladimir Maïakovski, USSR)
+by Viktor Chklovski and Abram Room (documentary, 1926, with the collaboration of Vladimir Mayakovsky, USSR)

-This documentary, devoted to the Jewish colonies of Crimea, initiated in 1924 by the Soviet power and supported by American philanthropic associations, is one of the most convincing proposals of the "poetry cinema" that Chklovski called of his wishes.
+This documentary, dedicated to the Crimean Jewish colonies, initiated in 1924 by the Soviet power and supported by American philanthropic associations, is one of the most convincing proposals of the "poetry cinema" that Chklovski called for.

-The work of the Agro-Joint for the establishment of the Jews on earth in the USSR
+The work of the Agro-Joint for the establishment of Jews on land in the USSR

-Three years later, the Agro-Joint made another film on Jewish colonization in Crimea: in this feature documentary the role of the Americans, the means invested, the districts concerned by colonization are widely shown, with maps, diagrams and figures to support.
+Three years later, the Agro-Joint made another film on Jewish colonization in Crimea: in this documentary feature-length film, the role of the Americans, the means invested, and the districts concerned by colonization are widely shown, with maps, diagrams, and figures to support them.

-In the presence of Valérie Pozner, director of the Franco-Russian Center for Research in Human and Social Sciences in Moscow and Sophie Nagiscarde, head of cultural activities at the Shoah Memorial.
+In the presence of Valérie Pozner, director of the Franco-Russian Center for Research in Humanities and Social Sciences in Moscow and Sophie Nagiscarde, head of cultural activities at the Shoah Memorial.

 Conference

-By Oleg Budnitski, professor at the State Pedagogical University of Rostov, Russia.
+By Oleg Budnitsky, professor at the State Pedagogical University in Rostov, Russia.

 Register on the Memorial website